vanish125/gpsdo-fw/README.md

 If the current time is not displayed on the main screen, it most likely is because the UART communication between the bluepill board and the GPS module is broken.

 #### Flickering screen / impossible to get the GPSDO to lock
 Later versions of the GPSDO come with a different OCXO than the original ISOTEMP model.
 This new OCXO, a Bowei OX256B-T-LU-V-10M, has a weaker output signal than the ISOTEMP.
 This weaker signal is not strong enough to drive the bluepill OSCin input through the onboard quartz like the ISOTEMP does.

-The good new is it should not need to do so if the wiring of the GPSDO had been done correctly!...
+The good news is that it should not need to do so if the wiring of the GPSDO had been done correctly!...

-So far, all produced GPSDO nits have been reported to have a wrong connection bellow the bluepill board, sending the OSCXO output to PIN6 (OSCout) rather than PIN5 (OSCin).
-This can easily be fixed by resoldering the red wire to the other pin of the quartz (on C13 side).
+So far, all produced GPSDO units have been reported to have a wrong connection bellow the bluepill board, sending the OCXO output to PIN6 (OSCout) rather than PIN5 (OSCin).
+This can easily be fixed by resoldering the red wire to the other pin of the quartz (on C13 side) like shown bellow.

 Wrong pin:
 ![GPS Passthrough](https://github.com/fredzo/gpsdo-fw/blob/main/doc/gpsdo-wrong-pin.jpg?raw=true)

 Fix:
 ![GPS Passthrough](https://github.com/fredzo/gpsdo-fw/blob/main/doc/gpsdo-fix-pin.jpg?raw=true)

+This wrong wiring does not seem to have an impact on GPSDOs with ISOTEMP OCXO installed, that might explain why it has not beed detected at design time.

 ### Hardware Extensions